The Van Meter/Hite Grants

 In the 1730 land orders, John Van Meter was authorized to select an initial 10,000 acres between the North and South forks of the "Shenado" River, then 20,000 more acres west of the Shenandoah River, east of Opequon Creek, and south of the Potomac River:4

 Isaac Van Meter was authorized to survey and patent an additional 10,000 acres.
+In total, the brothers received 40,000 acres from the colony as it raced to dispose of land before Lord Fairfax could establish his rights.

-The Van Meters considered purchasing the land from Lord Fairfax, and discussed the possibility with his land agent Robert “King” Carter.
-They may have considered negotiating a deal with Native Americans who lived and hunted in the area, but they trusted only Israel Friend enough to sell him land at the mouth of Antietam Creek.
+The Van Meters considered purchasing the land from Lord Fairfax, and discussed the possibility with his land agent Robert "King" Carter.
+They also may have considered negotiating a deal with Native Americans who lived and hunted in the area, but they trusted only Israel Friend enough to sell him land at the mouth of Antietam Creek.
 Six chiefs, at least five of which were Conestoga, signed the Antietam deed in 1727.5

 New York colonial governor Gov. Robert Hunter was directed to place the new colonists on the western edge of existing English and Dutch settlements.
 They were to become a buffer against the French, who might cross the St. Lawrence River and begin to occupy lands claimed by New York.
-The resettlement was not implemented successfully, and Jost Hite moved to Perkiomen Creek, Pennsylvania.
-From there, he and his partner Robert McKay acquired their own land order for a large chunk of Virginia's backcountry from the colonial officials in Williamsburg.

 Following the colonial government's formula, Hite and McKay were entitled to 1,000 acres for each settler.
 The first ones erected single-room log cabins, with each side 16-20 feet long.
 Clapboard roofs were held in place by weight poles, while floors were dirt or split puncheons smoothed with broadaxe.
 Settlers also built stone houses using local limestone, some roofed with thatch.
 Crops included all the grains: wheat (including spelt and buckwheat), rye, barley, corn, oats, flax, and hemp.
 Livestock included cattle, pigs, sheep, horses.

-The Van Metre brothers and Jost Hite were aware of Lord Fairfax's assertion that he owned the entire lower Shenandoah Valley.
+The Van Meter brothers and Jost Hite were aware of Lord Fairfax's assertion that he owned the entire lower Shenandoah Valley.
 In 1729 Robert Carter granted Mann Page 50,000 acres east of the Shenandoah River.
-Processing that sale made clear that, from Lord Fairfax's perspective, the proprietary grant applied to the Shenandoah Valley.
-The colonial government ignored Fairfax's claim, and followed the Van Meter grants with another in 1730 to Alexander Ross and Morgan Bryan for 100,000 acres west of the Opequon River.8
+Processing that sale through Lord Fairfax's land office, rather than in the colony's land office in Williamsburg, made clear that - from Lord Fairfax's perspective - the proprietary grant applied to the Shenandoah Valley.

-Hite personally migrated to the Shenandoah Valley in 1731.
+Hite had personally migrated to the Shenandoah Valley in 1731.
 Local tradition holds that he brought 16 German and Scotch-Irish families in the initial settlement caravan.
 They lived near the Pack Horse Ford crossing over the Potomac River, until completing their houses further south on Opequon Creek.

 Hite' first home was a classic German House, a Flurkuchenhaus (Ernhaus) where a door led directly into Kuche (kitchen) before guests went into Stube.
 Hite was part of the Opequon Settlement.
 Peter Stephens settled further south, where he initiated what would develop into Stephens City.